 In Greece, in order to prevent waste, people heated leftover wine and added spices.
-This spiced wine was called “hippocras” after Hippocrates because of the health benefits of the mulling spices (Exploring The History Of Mulled Wine, 2016).
+This spiced wine was called “hippocras” after Hippocrates because of the health benefits of the mulling spices (Ideal Wine Company, 2016).

 Over the years, many cultures have created their own versions of mulled wine.
 Nordic countries call it glogg, Bosnia and Croatia serve kuhano vino, and wassail is a mulled drink in England, to name a few.

 The Wine Tastes Great, But What About The Herbs?

 Mulling spices consist of warming herbs, dried fruit, and citrus zest.
 The combination of herbs vary, but typically feature cinnamon, nutmeg, cardamom, cloves, allspice, ginger, star anise, or fennel.
 The fruit may include apple, orange, lemon, or raisins.

 The chart below gives some of the health benefits of herbs used for mulling wine.
 These herbs can also be used in ciders if you are looking for a non-alcoholic version (Beckius, 2016).

 Like everything herbal, there is always room for creativity and personal expression.

 |Cinnamon||Antioxidant, antimicrobial, antiparasitic, stimulates the digestive system, antiviral, and antibiotic|

 |Nutmeg||Antioxidant, detoxifying (liver & kidney), antibacterial, digestive aid, and pain relief|